 Marketplace activity revenue relates to the eCommerce sale of books and other educational resources.
-Revenue is recognized when the performance obligation of transferring the products is met through shipment of the books or other tangible goods.
+Revenue is recognized at a point-in-time when the performance obligation of transferring the products is met through shipment of the books or other tangible goods.
 The Organization does not accept returns and all orders from the Marketplace are final.
-As of December 31, 2023 and 2022, the Organization has deferred revenue totally \$479,451 and \$357,799 in which the performance obligation of transferring the product has not yet been fulfilled.
+As of December 31, 2024 and 2023, the Organization has deferred revenue totaling \$224,731 and \$479,451, respectively, in which the performance obligation of transferring the product has not yet been fulfilled.